kaustubhd93/exp-labs/learning-kubernetes/notes.md

     - ClusterRole
     - ClusterRoleBinding
 - Roles are used to restrict access to namespaces.
 ClusterRoles are not namespaced, level of access granted in this case is across the cluster.
+- Resource types are either scoped by the cluster or to a namespace.
+Namespace-scoped resource type will be deleted when its namespace is deleted.
 - To assign a role to a user/group you can use rolebinding.
 - To assign a clusterRole to a user/group you can use clusterrolebinding.
 - Command to list namespace objects  `kubectl api-resources --namespaced=true`
 - Command to list objects that are not namespaced `kubectl api-resources --namespaced=false`
+- Command to check if a user has permission `kubectl verb resource --as user/group`

 ### ServiceAccount